Udon Thani province: Local government

 As of 26 November 2019 there are: one Udon Thani Provincial Administrative Organization – PAO (ongkan borihan suan changwat) and 71 municipal (thesaban) areas in the province.
 The capital Udon Thani has city (thesaban nakhon) status.
 Further Ban Dung, Nam Kham-Nong Sung and Nong Samrong have town (thesaban mueang) status and 67 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 109 Subdistrict Administrative Organizations – SAO (ongkan borihan suan tambon).

 Population and demographics

 Udon Thani's geographic position in the north of northeastern Thailand and its proximity to the Laotian capital, Vientiane, has contributed to the province's rapid development as a transport and industrial hub.
 This has created jobs and attracted migrants from other states as well as from overseas, particularly from Indonesia, the Philippines, Vietnam, Myanmar, Bangladesh, India, Pakistan, and China.
 In recent decades, the influx of illegal immigrants, particularly from Vietnam, has further swelled Udon Thani's population.
 Udon Thani had a population of 1,562,520 as of 2023.
 The province's ethnic composition consists of Lao, Chinese, and other ethnic groups.
-The population in each districts is as follows:
+The population in each of the districts is as follows: